HackSucks/AlpDroid/README.md

 6. add CTRL, ESC, ALT, etc and arrow keys shortcuts
 7. make it multicolor window
 8. include Python
-9. include starter scripts
+9. include starter you
-10. ~~persistent storage~~
+10. ~~persistent storstora

  As you can see, theres a lot left, but im confident i can get it working.
 Enjoy AlpDroid!

 # Credits, who made it possible